-The Graduate Admissions Application must be completed by June 1 (summer before senior year) for admission to the program the following fall semester.
+The Graduate Admissions Application must be completed for admission to the program for the fall of the graduate year.

 You must have already completed the preliminary online application (Step 1) and received approval from the admission committee to submit the Graduate Admission Application.

 You must have completed 90 credit hours of coursework before fall of senior year.